 - The GIS relies on the location of known structures (addressable structures which are updated periodically, at least every three years) to approximate the served and unserved population.
 Therefore, the accuracy may be impacted by structures that are uninhabited, removed or built between updates; - In establishing the locations of existing water and sewer lines, the GIS relies on records obtained from utilities who own and/or operate those facilities.
 In some areas, data gaps remain because of missing, unreliable, or unavailable utility records; - 3) The data provides the location of existing water and sewer lines generally.
 It does not provide a resolution of detail required to conduct design analysis, i.e., locate manholes, valves, pump stations, pipe sizes, storage tanks, or hydraulic information; - 4) The Council updates the existing inventory database whenever a project application is filed by requiring Project Sponsors to provide preliminary maps of the project, and the public IJDC website portal is updated to show the project location (blue spigot for water and red outfall for sewer).
 By clicking on the project, the public can find out the project description, estimated cost, funding scenario, number of new customers served, and project team members by company name and telephone number.
-However, not all water and sewer projects are required to be filed with the Council and therefore many projects may not be added to the database.
-The Council is working with others (Regional Planning & Development Councils and some applicants are progressing GIS mapping of their system in their project) to obtain this GIS information for water and sewer systems in order to be able to provide a more complete database.
+However, not all water and sewer projects are required to be filed with the Council and therefore many projects may not be added to the database during the Council's application approval process.
+The Council is working with others to obtain this GIS information for water and sewer systems in order to be able to provide a more complete database.